Snap and Pride Media have teamed up to ensure the spirit of Pride, deeply rooted in activism, marches on.

 Snapchatters can explore virtual art gallery spaces, where they can learn about each “Champion of Pride”, including:

-“Mighty” Rebekah, a 13 year-old who’s successfully lobbied her home state of New Jersey to greenlight an LGBTQ-inclusive curriculum
+- “Mighty” Rebekah, a 13 year-old who’s successfully lobbied her home state of New Jersey to permit an LGBTQ-inclusive curriculum

-Karla Bautisa, a trans indigenous woman from Arizona who organizes to free LGBTQ immigrants from detention
+- Karla Bautisa, a trans indigenous woman from Arizona who organises to free LGBTQ immigrants from detention

-To bring advocacy to life through augmented reality, Snap has tapped several Official Lens Creators to build a series of five portal Lenses that each represent a region of the U.S., letting Snapchatters celebrate the stories of each “Champion of Pride.”
-Each Lens showcases the creator’s unique vision and the distinct flavor of the region, such as a brick-walled gallery space in the North Atlantic Lens and state flowers and cattail plants in Cyrene’s South Lens.
+To bring advocacy to life through augmented reality, Snap has tapped several Official Lens Creators to build a series of five portal Lenses that each represent a region of the US, letting Snapchatters celebrate the stories of each “Champion of Pride”.
+Each Lens showcases the creator’s unique vision and the distinct flavour of the region, such as a brick-walled gallery space in the North Atlantic Lens and state flowers and cattail plants in Cyrene’s South Lens.
 The creators have ties to the region their Lens represents and identify as LGBTQ+ or as an ally to the community.

 Check out each of the “Champions of Pride” Lenses here:

 “I wanted to work on a Pride Lens that was not just a celebration of the past, but a celebration of our future,” added Brielle Garcia, Lens Creator behind the Pride Pacific West Lens.
-“I hope these Lenses can be an encouragement to everyone in the LGBT community.
-Encouragement that people as unique as you can have success in business, politics, art, or anything you can dream of.
+Encouragement that people as unique as you can have success in business, politics, art or anything you can dream of.
 This message is important to me because this kind of success has not always been available to us.
 So many amazing people have come before us to pave the way and this is a celebration of their success and a guide to what you can achieve.”

 The creators built these Lenses in Lens Studio, Snap’s powerful platform to create and publish augmented reality experiences on Snapchat.